-Our entire nature is about transition.
+If you think about it, our entire nature is about transition.
 We grow rapidly from infant to toddler and then trundle ever more slowly towards middle and old age, renewing each cell in our physical body every seven years.
 We literally ‘are’ change and yet we fear change.
-Or we become change junkies, forever seeking the next fix and never being satisfied.
-How much gentler we might be to ourselves if we learned to surrender to the waves and rolled where the water takes us.
+And the changes we fear most of all are the things that are out of our control.
+Which is pretty much everything.

 Really?
 Surely we haven’t been given free will for nothing.
 Surely we need to take charge of our lives, stand at the wheel of our own ship and steer it to a safe harbour of our own choosing?

 Some changes and transitions are, at least we like to think, inspired by our own choices and thus under our own control.
 And although we may feel butterflies in our tummies, we feel secure that we are doing the right thing.
 We have certain expectations of the outcome and look forward to seeing our plan unfold.
 When these choices turn out differently from what we expected; the new job is boring, the new country too hot, the (new) partner too distant, we may regret having initiated the change and the disappointment can throw up internal barriers to ever taking such a risk again.
 And if it all works out the way we expected, and sometimes it does, we might feel more inclined to take another risk, only to find our lesson now is to be surprised.
-One thing that I heard again and again as an international therapist was the lack of permission for recently arrived expats to say, “this is harder than I thought.”
-Instead the talk was always about having to lie in the beds we’ve made.
+I’ve lost track of the amount of time I needed to gently give my international and expat clients permission to express how much harder everything turned out to be.

-Then there are externally imposed changes and transitions.
-Your company has announced redundancies, your parents are increasingly unwell, or your house has to make way for a three-lane motorway.
-Some may find those harder, feeling like a victim of circumstance, and in others it awakens the survivor.
+Where we find we really struggle is with the unchosen changes and transitions such as this now year-long restrictions on our freedom.
+Somehow we find those harder, feeling like a victim of circumstance, and in others it awakens the survivor.
 Instantly our precious illusion of control is taken out of our hands.
 If we have a lot of time to anticipate the outcome we may fall into the trap of ruminating ourselves into an early grave.
+Because catastrophizing, ruminating, worrying, is a trick the mind uses to trick you into thinking you have control.

 Control and expectations march exhausted to the beat of their own drum, while surrender and curiosity skip along in the rhythm of life.